 In most workplaces and homes, cleaning floors, walls, doorknobs, etc. with regular disinfectants or soap and water is very adequate.
 In some workplaces, such as a hospital or health care facility, specific cleaning and disinfection steps are often required.

 Social distancing is a strategy where you try to avoid crowded places, large gatherings of people or close contact with a group of people.
 In these situations, viruses can easily spread from person to person.
 In general, a distance of one metre (3 feet) will slow the spread of a disease, but more distance is more effective.

 Should social distancing be recommended, steps to follow include:

 Generally, employees should be allowed and encouraged to stay at home if they are not feeling well.
 However, in the event of a pandemic, use screening tools or a list of symptoms as a checklist.
 If employees are showing any signs, allow them to go or remain at home.
-I f there is doubt if a person is sick, they should stay home for about 3 days.
-If symptom free after 3 days, they can resume normal activities.
-If they are ill, they should stay home until all symptoms are gone.
+If there is doubt if a person is sick, they should stay home until they feel well and are able to resume their regular activities.

 NOTE: During a pandemic, information is likely to change rapidly.
 Please see the last question in the OSH Answers Pandemic Influenza for a list of agencies that can help.